This post may contain affiliate links. As an Amazon.com Associate I earn from qualifying purchases. Find full disclosures here.

 Yes, I have heard of this happing.

-To avoid a traumatic scenario like this from happening, you will want to make sure you have a safe space for your breast milk to reside while you are working away.
+To avoid a traumatic scenario like this from happening to you, you will want to make sure you have a safe space for your breast milk to reside while you are working.

 This could be in your Kiinde twist bags, with lid tightly secure and labeled in a designated fridge or freezer.
 If that is not provided, you may need to bring a cooler and store your breast milk in that.